Michael Shaw, Baron Shaw of Northstead: Career

 House of Lords on 31 March 2015.
 Shaw was interviewed in 2012 as part of The History of Parliament's oral history project.

 Personal life

-Shaw died peacefully on 8 January 2021 at the age of 100.
+Shaw died on 8 January 2021 at the age of 100.
 He was married to his wife Joan for 69 years.
 He was a father and grandfather, and latterly lived in Winchester.
 At the time of his death, he was the earliest elected living former National Liberal MP, and the oldest living former Conservative or National Liberal MP, being the only such surviving centenarian from either party.